Should I Feel Nervous That The Data World Is Changing At A Faster And Faster Pace And I Can’t Keep Up?

 What Should I Do To Stop This Rat Gnawing At My Stomach?

-When the jobs I’ve worked at didn’t really exist back when I was flipping desperately through that UCAS Degree Handbook back in 1996 in the Careers library at school, how could I possibly have future proofed myself for twenty years down the line, never mind forty or fifty?
+The jobs I’ve worked at didn’t really exist back when I was flipping desperately through that UCAS Degree Handbook back in 1996 in the Careers library at school.
+How could I possibly have future proofed myself for twenty years down the line, never mind forty or fifty?

 What you can do is stop focusing on the tools and technologies and thinking that the bleeding edge you read about is what is suddenly being used everywhere and without it you will sink like a stone to the bottom of the nearest (virtual) mill pond.